Bruno-Vdr/vssg/README.md

 ## Quickstart guide:
 ### 0) Grab and install V lang from [V repository](https://github.com/vlang/v).

-Then grab vssg sources and in the main directory (the one that contains the v.mod) file run v .
+Then grab vssg sources, follow installation procedure.
+Then DL vssg source files and in the main directory (the one that contains the v.mod) file run "v ." command.
 This will compile vssg executable.
 You should alias or put is in your $PATH env variable.

 ### 1) Init the blog with the command:
 In your favorite terminal type "vssg init Blog"  (vssg must be in your $PATH)